Abe urges new South Korean envoy to properly handle wartime labor issue | The Japan Times

-Prime Minister Shinzo Abe requested Tuesday that new South Korean Ambassador to Japan Nam Gwan-pyo properly deal with a dispute over compensation for wartime labor, the Japanese Foreign Ministry said.
+Prime Minister Shinzo Abe asked the new South Korean Ambassador to Japan Nam Gwan-pyo on Tuesday to deal properly with a dispute over compensation for wartime labor, the Japanese Foreign Ministry has said.

-Relations between the two countries have shown no signs of improving following a series of court rulings in South Korea that ordered Japanese companies to compensate for forced labor during Japan’s 1910-1945 colonial rule of the Korean Peninsula.
+Relations between the two countries have shown no signs of improving after a series of court rulings in South Korea ordered Japanese companies to compensate for forced labor during Japan’s 1910-1945 colonial rule of the Korean Peninsula.

 The 15-minute meeting at the Prime Minister’s Office was closed to the press.

-Tokyo maintains the court rulings breach a 1965 bilateral accord that settled the issue of compensation related to wartime labor “finally and completely.”
+Tokyo maintains the court rulings breach a 1965 bilateral accord that it says settled the issue of compensation related to wartime labor “finally and completely.”

-On Monday, the Foreign Ministry said it has asked for the establishment of an arbitration panel involving members from a third country as provided for under the accord, a request the South Korean government said it would “carefully review.”
+On Monday, the Foreign Ministry said it had asked for the establishment of an arbitration panel involving members from a third country, as provided for under the accord — a request the South Korean government said it would “carefully review.”

 Chief Cabinet Secretary Yoshihide Suga met separately with Nam on Tuesday.